 Retire Happy Blog explains how to save on your taxes with flow-through shares.
 This is a guest post by The Blunt Bean Counter.

-Larry MacDonald says that farms may be in a bubble just as housing is in a bubble.
+Larry MacDonald (this web page has disappeared) says that farms may be in a bubble just as housing is in a bubble.

 Preet Banerjee says that analysts are still applying lipstick to pigs.